Xilinx/xup_high_level_synthesis_design_flow/docs/sobel.md

 </tbody>
 </table>

-## Installation and Deployment of Vitis Vision Library
+## Installation and Deployment Steps

-1. **Installation Steps** :

-* Detailed instructions for installing the Vitis Vision Library are provided in the accompanying [documentation](https://github.com/Xilinx/xup_high_level_synthesis_design_flow/blob/main/source/sobel/tutorial/vision_library_guide.md).
-* Ensure all dependencies and environment settings are configured correctly.
-* Follow the configuration steps to set up the library within your development environment.
-* Verify the installation by running [run_standalone.tcl](https://github.com/Xilinx/xup_high_level_synthesis_design_flow/blob/main/source/sobel/tutorial/run_standalone.tcl) file.

-1. **Deployment Steps** :
+* **Hand-Coded Version**:

-* Follow the Sobel [GUI flow tutorial](https://github.com/Xilinx/xup_high_level_synthesis_design_flow/blob/main/source/sobel/tutorial/sobel_gui_flow.md) or the tcl file to generate the PYNQ overlay.
+  * Follow the Sobel [GUI flow tutorial](https://github.com/Xilinx/xup_high_level_synthesis_design_flow/blob/main/source/sobel/tutorial/hand_coded_gui_flow.md) or the [tcl flow steps](https://github.com/Xilinx/xup_high_level_synthesis_design_flow/blob/main/docs/pbl.md) to generate the PYNQ overlay.
-* Deploy both the Hand-Coded HLS Sobel kernel and the Vitis Vision Library Sobel kernel onto the board.
+  * Deploy both the hand-written HLS Sobel kernel and the Vitis Vision Library Sobel kernel onto the board.
   * Ensure that the PYNQ framework is correctly set up to support hardware acceleration.
   * Test the performance of both implementations within the PYNQ framework.
   * Measure metrics such as execution time, resource utilization, and power consumption.

+* **Vitis Vision Library Version** :

+  * Detailed instructions for installing the Vitis Vision Library.
+    * If you are using Windows system, please refer to this [guide](https://github.com/Xilinx/xup_high_level_synthesis_design_flow/blob/main/source/sobel/tutorial/vision_library_win.md).
+    * If you are using Linux system, please refer to this [guide](./tutorial/vision_library_linux.md).
+  * Ensure all dependencies and environment settings are configured correctly.
+  * Follow the configuration steps to set up the library within your development environment.

 ---